• Skip to primary navigation

 Now let's talk about piping tips for macaron fillings.
 This is fun because you can purchase various sizes and shapes of piping tips to achieve unique designs.

-I'll offer my favorite piping tips for each kind of filling, since some of the piping tips work best certain types.
+I'll offer my favorite piping tips for each kind of filling, since some of the piping tips work best for certain types.

 Don't forget to purchase a large reusable piping bag to go along with your macaron piping tips.
 This piping bag will hold a large quantity of filling, making your life easier when it comes to filling the macarons.